 -

-Earth Affinity II Defensive You are some sort of sophont burrowing creature.
+Earth Affinity II Miscellaneous You are some sort of sophont burrowing creature.

-• Tremorsense: You can sense the shape of movement within 10m of you through solid objects due to vibrations.
+• Tremorsense: Relying less on sight, you can sense the shape of movements within 10m of you through solid objects due to vibrations.

 • Digging Claws: You can dig through soft sand at your normal movement, soil at half movement, and solid rock at 1 meter per minute, leaving an unstable tunnel behind you.